Aloe Vera Bath Base.

 Wild Flower Shower Gel

-To Use: Turn the bottle upside down and shake well.
+To use: Turn the bottle upside down and shake well.
+Add one to three caps full to the Bath or uses as a body wash.

 Rinse well with water after use.
 As with all Shampoos, Soap and Bath products, keep out of eyes and do not take internally.
 Although, personally I have put in my eyes and eaten some without a problem we don't advice anyone to do so.